Take your work to the next level and develop your portfolio

 * Students from Term 1 will be given priority booking for this course.
 General booking for any remaining places will open on 12 November *

-Hands up if you’ve been working out your poems for some time now, and you don’t know where to go next.
-Maybe you feel like you need a new direction, a push.
-Hands up if you feel like you’ve been doing this thing for a while now, and have an inkling there’s a next level, but you’re confused as to what that is or quite how to get there.
-There are many routes into this next phase, and this course will present those to you.
-Whether you’re looking to construct a portfolio of your best work, thinking of getting your first pamphlet publication-ready, entering competitions, or simply looking for that new avenue of creative exploration, this course is for you.
-You will be part of a supportive network of critical poet-peers and exposed to some of the best new approaches to poetry available.
-You will discuss your own work extensively, alongside that of your class mates, and receive feedback and further advice, tailored to your individual needs as a writer.
+Do you feel like you’ve been working on your poems for some time but aren’t sure know where to go next?
+There are many routes into this next phase, and this course will present those to you; whether you’re looking to construct a portfolio of your best work, thinking of getting your first pamphlet ready for publication, entering competitions, or simply looking for that new avenue of creative exploration, this is the course for you.
+This intermediate-advanced workshop group will provide you with a supportive network of critical poet-peers and expose you to some of the best approaches to developing your poetry.
+You will discuss your own work extensively, alongside that of your classmates, and receive feedback and further advice, tailored to your individual needs as a writer.
 We’ll guide you toward the next stage of your poetry career.

 More information about how all our face-to-face courses work can be found on the Face-to-Face courses page.

 Wayne Holloway-Smith’s debut collection of poetry, Alarum, was published by Bloodaxe in 2017, was shortlisted for the Roehampton Prize and the Seamus Heaney Centre Prize for First Full Collection, and was a Guest Selection for the Poetry Book Society.
 He won the Geoffrey Dearmer Prize 2016.
 I CAN’T WAIT FOR THE WENDING, a non-linear sequence, was published by Test Centre in 2018.

 ‘The Poetry School keeps me writing poetry.
 It is life-changing for this reason.’